- 800-4-A-CHILD (800-422-4453) – call or text

 1-800-640-6486

 The Waypoint Family Support Warm Line is a free phone-in service where callers can talk confidentially to a family support professional to get help with everything from coping strategies, child behaviors, and family dynamics, to household management, basic needs relief, and family empowerment.
-We can help you access tools, resources, and services to navigate life during challenging times.
 The Waypoint Family Support Warm Line can accommodate just about any language spoken in NH.

 Family Support New Hampshire (FSNH) is a coalition of Family Resource Centers and Family Strengthening Programs throughout New Hampshire that exists to encourage each other, to share best practices, and to better provide for Granite State families.